Types: Ensuring Smooth Pipelines

 Type Inference: The Compiler’s Superpower

 Section titled “Type Inference: The Compiler’s Superpower”Knowing the types of functions is crucial for building correct pipelines.
-So, how do we know the type of double
+So, how do we know the type of double is int -> int?

 In many statically-typed languages (like Java or C++), you often have to explicitly declare the types of functions and variables.
 However, languages like F# and Haskell feature powerful Type Inference.